Mastering the 5 Stages of Negotiation: A Step-by-Step Guide to Better Deals

 Distributive negotiation occurs when one or both parties take an extreme position, which often creates a win-lose solution.
 One party wins and gets what they were looking for, while the other loses or feels like they did not get what they were looking for.

-A win-lose scenario may seem beneficial if the deals skew in your favor, but others will not want to do business with your company if the deals feel one-sided.
+Winning at others’ expense might seem good since it is in your favor, but companies won’t return if deals feel unfair.
 That’s why using this approach might win one negotiation but lose in the long run.

 The 5 Stages of the Negotiation Process

-However, negotiation can be a complex and intimidating process, and many people may need help knowing where to begin.
+However, negotiation can be a complex and challenging process, and many people may need help knowing where to begin.
 That’s where a structured approach can be helpful.

-Understand how to control the negotiation by learning the 5 steps of the negotiation process below:
+Understand how to control the discussion by learning these 5 negotiation steps below:

 1. Preparation

 Preparation is key to success in many sales areas.
 In negotiations, it’s your first vital step to achieving the outcome you want.
-To prepare for your win-win negotiation, you should research both sides of the conversation to identify your most realistic outcomes.
+To prepare for your win-win negotiation, research both sides to understand what realistic outcomes you can achieve.

 Prepare An Offer They Can’t Refuse